Canard (aeronautics): Computer control

+Research showes that canard configurations demanded careful control law tuning to balance responsiveness and pilot workload.
+Advanced technologies such as fly-by-wire must be accompanied by proper pilot training and adaptation to accommodate the unique control characteristics of these designs.
+With the rapid development of technology throughout the 20th century, fighters such as the SAAB Viggen, Eurofighter Typhoon, and Dassault Rafale were made possible, achieving both high agility and stable handling.

 Static canard designs can have complex interactions in airflow between the canard and the main wing, leading to issues with stability and behaviour in the stall.
 This limits their applicability.
-The development of fly-by-wire and artificial stability towards the end of the century opened the way for computerized controls to begin turning these complex effects from stability concerns into maneuverability advantages.
+The development of fly-by-wire and artificial stability in the 1980s opened the way for computerized controls to begin turning these complex effects from stability concerns into manoeuvrability advantages.

 This approach produced a new generation of military canard designs.
-The Dassault Rafale multirole fighter first flew in 1986, followed by the Saab Gripen (first to enter service) in 1988, and the Eurofighter Typhoon in 1994.
+The ACX technology demonstrator for the Dassault Rafale multirole fighter first flew in July 1986, followed by the EAP technology demonstrator for the Eurofighter Typhoon in August 1986, and the Saab Gripen (first to enter service) in 1988.
 These three types and related design studies are sometimes referred to as the euro-canards or eurocanards.
 The Chinese Chengdu J-10 appeared in 1998.

-Basic design principles
+Basic principles

-A canard foreplane may be used for various reasons such as lift, (in)stability, trim, flight control, or to modify airflow over the main wing.
-Design analysis has been divided into two main classes, for the lifting-canard and the control-canard.
-These classes may follow the close-coupled type or not, and a given design may provide either or both of lift and control.
+Like any wing surface, a canard contributes to the lift, (in)stability and trim of an aircraft, and may also be used for flight control.